StructureFold2/StructureFold2/README.md

 overall organization.
 Coverage overlap files are now generated concurently to the coverage calculation (-ol).
 Input file selection is now more precise for complex experimental designs (-f).
-Even in cases where only a single condition is being probed, an overlap file is still used for restricting downstream analyses to transcripts meeting or exceeding the coverage threshold (-ot).
+Even in cases where only a single condition is being probed, an overlap file is still used for restricting downstream analyses to those transcripts meeting or exceeding the coverage threshold (-ot).

 **Usage**
 ```